soham8055/titanic-eda/README.md

-# Titanic EDA Project 🚢
+Titanic EDA Project

-This project explores the Titanic dataset from the famous Kaggle competition to understand factors affecting passenger survival.
+🚢 Exploratory Data Analysis on the Titanic Dataset

+This project dives into the Titanic dataset to uncover insights and trends related to passenger survival.
+Using Python libraries like Pandas, Seaborn, and Matplotlib, we analyze relationships between age, gender, ticket class, family size, and more with respect to survival outcomes.

 ## Goals:
 - Clean and preprocess the dataset